pi-lar/neuropil/doc/source/tutorial.rst

 The neuropil messaging layer uses a "pull" principle to establish communication between nodes.
 Apart from the messages that are required to maintain the DHT, message subjects are annotated by the sender and receiver.
-This additional message exchange paramter are exchanged with tokens when a sender and receiver try to communicate with each other over the same subject.
+This additional message exchange parameter are exchanged with tokens when a sender and receiver try to communicate with each other over the same subject.
 This message exchange token protect sender and receiver from each other.
 Without a valid token the correct hash value is not available to the sender, and the receiver is able to throw away messages after the token has expired.